GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 Ensure you are configuring the above since these are implicity used by the Forseti installer.

-4. Clone Forseti Repository, this contains the installer we will use
+4. Clone Forseti Repository, this contains the installer we will use:
 ```
 git clone https://github.com/GoogleCloudPlatform/forseti-security.git`
 ```

-5. Install Forseti and make it use the correct network we created
+5. Install Forseti and make it use the correct network we created.

 > If you plan to use SendGrid email service ensure you obtain an API Key before proceeding as it will ask you during this step.